Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-encryption/README.md

 - [Performance][perf_guide] guide covers these client-side optimizations.

-- [Troubleshooting guide][troubleshooting] covers common issues, workarounds, diagnostic steps, and tools when you use Azure Cosmos DB Java SDK v4 with Azure Cosmos DB SQL API accounts.
+- [Troubleshooting Guide][troubleshooting] covers common issues, workarounds, diagnostic steps, and tools when you use Azure Cosmos DB Java SDK v4 with Azure Cosmos DB SQL API accounts.

 ### Enable Client Logging
 Azure Cosmos DB Java SDK v4 uses SLF4j as the logging facade that supports logging into popular logging frameworks such as log4j and logback.